Abdominal Pain Treatment in El Paso and Horizon City, TX

 While there are other possible conditions that the location of your pain could indicate, your doctor will examine and evaluate where the pain is located, as well as the type and intensity of the pain, before making a diagnosis and prescribing treatment.

-Our board-certified internal medicine doctors at UCare Clinics have an abundance of experience, skill, and expertise in treating abdominal pain and its various causes!
+Our board-certified internal medicine doctors at UCare Urgent Care and Walk-In Clinic have an abundance of experience, skill, and expertise in treating abdominal pain and its various causes!
 As such, if you are experiencing mild to moderate abdominal pain, we would be more than happy to provide treatment.

 However, if you are experiencing extreme or debilitating abdominal pain or have potentially life-threatening symptoms, you should immediately go to your nearest emergency room to receive proper care.

-We welcome you to come to UCare Clinic for abdominal pain treatment!
+We welcome you to come to UCare Urgent Care and Walk-In Clinic for abdominal pain treatment!
 For an appointment, please feel free to call us, schedule an appointment online, or simply visit our clinic for a walk-in appointment.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.